What Healthcare Means with Lucy Lee ’25

 Photo credit: Daniel McGarrity

 I learned a lot about multiple sclerosis this summer while in the clinic, but I also learned a lot from my coworkers and the patients.
-I learned about the diagnostic tools used in multiple sclerosis and the different ways it can present or not present itself in different patient populations.
+I learned about the diagnostic tools used in multiple sclerosis and how it can present or not present itself in different patient populations.
 I also found it so interesting that MS is a disease where its course in an individual can change so much over time.
-I learned how important clinical research like what is happening in the MS center at Hopkins is, because the more we understand about a neurological demyelinating disorder like MS, the better we are able to treat the condition.
+I learned how important clinical research like what is happening in the MS center at Hopkins is, because the more we understand about a neurological demyelinating disorder like MS, the better we can treat the condition.

-Another noteworthy aspect is that I mainly interacted with patients of Dr. Calabresi.
+Another noteworthy aspect is that I mainly interacted with Dr. Calabresi’s patients.
 Many of them have been patients of his for over 20 years, and have followed him many times when he has moved to different hospitals.
 They had such amazing things to say about him.
 I think that is the ultimate goal; to become such a great provider and someone that your patients trust so much that they fly in for an appointment because the level of care is so good.

 How has your internship deepened or changed your love for healthcare?

-My internship solidified that going into healthcare is something that I want to do.
-It is a big decision to pursue medical school in many ways, so it was something I always thought I wanted to do but I was never at the 100% mark.
+My internship solidified that going into healthcare is something I want to do.
+It is a big decision to pursue medical school in many ways, so I always thought I wanted to do it but was never at the 100% mark.
 Now, I am.
-I really enjoyed working with both the team members in the center and with the patients, and seeing just how positive people with neurological autoimmune disorders are, even when they have the ability to take away so much quality of life.
-It is very inspiring and makes me want to be able to be a part of the care that they can receive.
+I really enjoyed working with both the team members in the center and with the patients and seeing just how positive people with neurological autoimmune disorders are, even when they have the ability to take away so much quality of life.
+It is very inspiring and makes me want to be a part of the care they can receive.

 If you’re interested in a summer internship, connect with the Career Exploration & Development team to learn more about exploring career interests, gaining real-world experience, and developing a professional network.